Graduate Programs in Applied Economics and Management

-Throughout your graduate studies, you will be encouraged to take courses offered not only by the Dyson School, but also throughout Cornell’s world-class College of Agriculture and Life Sciences and the University’s 13 other top-ranked colleges and schools.
+Throughout your graduate studies, you will be encouraged to take courses offered not only by the Dyson School, but also throughout Cornell’s world-class College of Agriculture and Life Sciences and the university’s 13 other top-ranked colleges and schools.
 Because we value and strongly encourage interdisciplinary exploration, we welcome faculty from other graduate fields at Cornell to take an active role in your academic training and research.

-With the solid academic training and research experience gained at the Dyson School, you will be in big demand.
+With the solid academic training and research experience gained at the Dyson School, you will be in high demand.
 Our graduates obtain academic jobs in leading academic departments and public policy schools at top universities throughout the world, as well as positions in government, major development organizations, and businesses in the private and not-for-profit sectors.

 We invite you to learn more about the graduate field of applied economics and management at Cornell University.

 Alumna, a Nutrition Expert in India, Wins International Prize

 Soumya Gupta, PhD ’15, an expert studying the intersection of agriculture, nutrition and women’s status in India, is the winner of the inaugural Paula Kantor Award for Excellence in Field Research.
 The award from the International Center for Research on Women honors the achievement of young female researchers of Indian origin in the fields of gender and female empowerment in India.

 “Cornell is one of the few institutions where multidisciplinary research for agriculture and nutrition is both thriving and encouraged,” Gupta said.
 “I had a chance to not just interact with fellow graduate students and professors from different fields, but also to gain insight into how different aspects of food systems can influence nutritional outcomes.”

 A biologist turns to economics — and Ethiopia — to explore policies that improve food security.